open-cluster-management-io/policy-collection/README.md

           reason: 'not deployed by a subscription admin. the resource apiVersion: policy.open-cluster-management.io/v1 kind: Policy is not deployed'
 ```

-To become a subscription admin, you must add an entry for your user to the `open-cluster-management:subscription-admin` ClusterRoleBinding.
+To become a subscription administrator, you must add an entry for your user to
+the `open-cluster-management:subscription-admin` ClusterRoleBinding.
 A new entry may look like the following:

 ```